vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 Earth intercepts sunlight over the projected area presented to the sun: a disk of area R. Bright features like clouds and snow reflect the light back to space without being absorbed, and even darker surfaces reflect some of the light.
 In all, 29.3% of the incoming light is reflected, leaving 960 W/m2 absorbed by the R projected area of the planet.
 But now averaging the 960 W/m2 input over the $4πR^2$ surface area of Earth cuts the number down by a factor of four,[^43] to 240 W/m2.
 High latitude sites suffer more from low sun angles, and obviously cloudier locations will receive less sun at the surface.
 Taking weather into account, a decent number for the average amount of power from sunlight reaching the ground is about 200 W/m2.
 This is called insolation44-the "sol" part of the word stemming from solar.

 [^40]: Why this convoluted path?
 Context.
-Building from pieces we are more likely to know/remember better engages our un- derstanding and ownership of the material.
+Building from pieces we are more likely to know/remember better engages our understanding and ownership of the material.

 [^41]:...150 million kilometers, or 1 AU